Judaism & Recovery: Jewish Alcohol & Drug Rehab

 Jewish Alcohol and Drug Rehab: What Does It Mean?

-A good example is the issue of detoxification in a Jewish rehab center.
-Twelve-step therapy is most amenable to the needs of a Jewish alcohol or drug user, but the 12 steps themselves don’t really address detoxification.
-A center using the 12-step approach will base its main program on the steps, but may also offer medically assisted detoxification to ensure that people can safely get clean and sober before starting on the more challenging psychological aspects of addiction.
+Twelve-step therapy is ideal for the needs of a Jewish alcohol or drug abuser.
+However, the steps themselves don’t address the detox process.
+A center using the 12-step approach might base its main program on the steps and offer medically-assisted detox as well.
+This ensures that people can safely get clean and sober before starting on the more challenging aspects of addiction.

-A Jewish rehab will almost always use the 12 steps as part of its treatment approach.
+A rehab that caters to different faiths (including Judaism) will almost always use the 12 steps as part of its treatment approach.
 The 12-step program is based on the fundamental idea that you are powerless over your addiction, and you can only overcome it with the support of a higher power.
-The steps themselves involve accepting that you have a problem (step one), taking a moral inventory of yourself (step four), humbly asking God to remove your shortcomings (step seven), making amends to people you’ve harmed (step nine) and having a spiritual awakening as a result of the steps (step 12).
+Many of the steps rely on having a relationship with God or with a higher power.
+When you follow the 12-steps, you:

-The above is a short version of what happens in 12-step treatment, largely through group counseling sessions.
-It should be clear that these steps are well-suited to Jewish alcohol and drug rehab, so it’s no surprise that it’s the most common approach used.
+The above is a short version of what happens throughout 12-step treatment, largely through group counseling sessions.
+These steps are well-suited to Jewish alcohol and drug rehab, so it’s no surprise that it’s the most common approach used.
 The process is all about accepting your flaws and developing a closer relationship with God.

 Choose a better life.
 Choose recovery.